 In addition to regulations in the United States, foreign regulations also govern clinical trials, commercial sales and distribution of product candidates within their jurisdiction.
 The regulatory approval process varies from country to country and the time to approval may be longer or shorter than that required for FDA approval.
 In the European Union, the approval of a biosimilar for marketing is based on an opinion issued by the European Medicines Agency and a decision issued by the European Commission.
 However, substitution of a biosimilar for the innovator is a decision that is made at the local (national) level on a country-by-country basis.
 Additionally, a number of European countries do not permit the automatic substitution of biosimilars for the reference product.
-Many countries also have published their own legislation outlining a regulatory pathway for the development and approval of biosimilars.
+Many countries, such as Canada, Japan, China, Brazil, Mexico and Korea, also have their own legislation outlining a regulatory pathway for the development and approval of biosimilars.
 In some cases, countries have either adopted European guidance or are following guidance issued by the World Health Organization.
 Although similarities are apparent across these various regulatory guidances, there is also the potential for additional country-specific requirements.